 Why is my horse tripping?

 He’s not perfect.
-Your horse may be tripping for the same reason you trip.,..by accident.
+Your horse may be tripping for the same reason you trip — by accident.
 There is nothing wrong with your horse if he trips.
 He also farts, pees, snorts, coughs, and poops.
 It’s all okay.
 Don’t laugh, you’ll hurt his feelings.
 (Or maybe you dropped your helmet you weren’t supposed to take off during the ride.)

 How do the horses handle the heat?

 Just fine.
 No need to worry.
 We don’t torture our horses in the heat just to make money.
 Horses and most other animals are built much better for the elements than we are as humans.
 Horses survive anywhere from Alaska to Siberia without human assistance.
-Our horses are very well conditioned and this is an easy job for them, making this literally a walk on the beach.
+Our horses are very well conditioned, and this is an easy job for them, making this literally a walk on the beach.
 And since we’re on an island, there is usually a nice ocean breeze, even on the hottest of days.
 (Good for customers too.)
-We have had few occasion to cancel a ride due to the heat index but, in any event, they always get showers at the end of the day!
+We have had few occasions where we had to cancel a ride due to the heat index but, in any event, they always get showers at the end of the day!

 May we hand feed the horses?